-When you have a pool, you take on a certain amount of maintenance that you need to do on a regular basis to keep your pool in working order.
+When you have a pool, you take on a certain amount of maintenance that needs to be done on a regular basis to keep your pool in working order.
 Most homeowners think of this maintenance with regards to the pool itself, which can include things like removing leaves and replacing chemicals.
 However, there is also the aspect of maintaining the concrete around the pool.

-Concrete lifting isn’t a project you can take on by yourself, which is why Innovative Basement Authority is your partner in concrete lifting projects.
+Concrete lifting isn’t a project you can take on by yourself, which is why the experts at Innovative Basement Authority are here to help.
 If you need to inspect your pool deck in Minnesota, North Dakota, or eastern Montana, Innovative Basement Authority is the team to do it.

 Why Does a Concrete Pool Deck Sink?

-What happens to cause your concrete pool deck to sink in the first place?
 There are many reasons you might end up with a sinking concrete pool deck, and most of them don’t have anything to do with not maintaining your pool well enough.
-Any of these could be reasons that your concrete pool deck has started to sink.
+Any of these things could be reasons that your concrete pool deck has started to sink.

 - Loose Soil

 When the soil underneath the concrete is looser than normal, you may end up with serious concrete sinking issues.
-That’s typically because the soil is what’s supposed to hold up the concrete.
-Concrete problems can come from loose soil concerns, which may happen only in one section of your concrete pool deck or may happen in the entirety of your yard.
+That’s typically because the soil is what’s supposed to hold the concrete up.
+Concrete problems can come from loose soil concerns, which may only happen in one section of your concrete pool deck or may happen in the entirety of your yard.
 You’re more likely to have extremely localized concerns if it’s only happening in one section, whereas you’re more likely to have generalized concerns if it’s a yard-wide problem.

 - Improper Preparation